jasonm23/ODFileTools/README.md

 A quick set of utility methods to save, load, delete files in your iOS documents treee.

 Documents sub folders that don't exist are created on the fly (one level deep only.)
+This happens for ALL operations, load, delete etc. so take care.
+Fork it if you don't want this.

 # Usage

-Include `#import ODFileTools.h" and make sure you have TKAlertCenter available in your project.
+Include `#import ODFileTools.h` and make sure you have `TKAlertCenter` available in your project.

 (of course, add ODFileTools.m/h to your XCode project.)